 The team is working on visualising Bengaluru’s traffic using images of Google’s traffic maps.

 - Automating the process of tracking IIHS research impact

-The team developed a Parser written in visual Basic to assist the IIHS Library with tracking Google scholar citations of IIHS research.
-This Visual Basic module implements a querier and parser for Google Scholar’s output with features including tracking citation counts of individual author irrespective of their profile presence and creating a year wise summary sheet of citation count.
+The team developed a Parser written in Visual Basic to assist the IIHS Library with tracking Google scholar citations of IIHS research.
+This Visual Basic module implements a querier and parser for Google Scholar’s output with features including tracking citation counts of individual authors, irrespective of their profile presence and creating a year wise summary sheet of citation count.